Skip to main content

 Skilled nursing facilities

-Most government and private insurance will cover the cost of care at a skilled nursing facility.
-In many cases, the person must have been treated in a hospital for at least 3 days and discharged within the last 30 days.
+Most government and private insurances will cover the cost of care at a SNF.
+In many cases, you must have been treated in a hospital for at least 3 days and discharged within the last 30 days.

-• Medicare covers the cost of skilled nursing care for up to 100 days as long as you continue to need skilled care.
-Medicare typically covers all costs for the first 20 days, but the person in the SNF will have to pay out-of-pocket costs for the rest of the stay.
-Medicare does not provide coverage for more than 100 days.
-However, if you leave the skilled nursing facility for at least 60 days and need to return, Medicare coverage may be reset for another 100 days.
+• Medicare covers skilled nursing care for up to 100 days, as long as you continue to need it.
+It typically pays the full cost for the first 20 days.
+After that, you may have to pay some of the costs yourself.
+Medicare won’t cover more than 100 days in a row.
+However, if you leave the SNF for at least 60 days and then need to return, your 100 days of coverage may start over.

-• Private insurance plans vary in terms of what costs they will cover for skilled nursing care.
+• Private insurance plans vary in what they cover for skilled nursing care.
 Most provide some coverage but may require that the person receive care at an in-network facility or from an in-network provider.
-Some private insurance will provide coverage for out-of-network facilities, but the person receiving care will be responsible for more out-of-pocket costs.
+Some plans will cover out-of-network facilities, but you will be responsible for more out-of-pocket costs.

-• The Veterans Administration covers the cost of care at a skilled nursing facility as long as the care is considered medically necessary.
-There is no limit of number of days.
+• The Veterans Administration (VA) usually covers the cost of care at an SNF as long as the care is considered medically necessary.
+Check your VA benefits or talk to your cancer care team.

-Medicare and most private insurance plans will help pay for inpatient rehabilitation if certain criteria are met.
+Medicare and most private insurance plans will help pay for inpatient rehab if certain criteria are met.

-• Medicare will cover some or all of the cost for up to 100 days.
+• Medicare will cover some or all of the cost for a certain number of days.

-• Most private insurance plans will cover the same costs, but there may be restrictions about where you can go for these services.
+• Most private insurance plans will cover some of these costs, but there may be restrictions about where you can go for these services.
 Your insurance provider should be able to give you a list of approved facilities.

-• Medicaid plans differ by state, but many will cover the cost of inpatient rehabilitation as long as the person meets the state’s guidelines for this level of care.
+• Medicaid plans differ by state, but many will cover the cost of inpatient rehab, as long as the person meets the state’s guidelines for this level of care.

-• The Veterans Administration provides inpatient rehabilitation in some of its facilities.
+• The VA provides inpatient rehab in some of its facilities.

 Nursing homes

-Most private and government insurance plans do not pay for nursing home care.
+Most private and government insurance plans don’t pay for nursing home care.

 • In certain situations, Medicare may pay for medically necessary skilled nursing care given in a nursing home.
 Also, some Medicare Advantage or other Medicare Health Plans may cover nursing home care if the nursing home has a contract with the plan.